Skip to main content

 For some, the words of poet Emma Lazarus, which have adorned the Statue of Liberty for over 100 years, are a call to help those who are suffering.
 For others, like Ken Cuccinelli, the acting director of the U.S. Citizenship and Immigration Services, the poem conjures fear that those who come to our shores, borders, and airports may drain our resources.
 In supporting a new public charge rule that will curtail legal immigration and harm immigrants, Cuccinelli suggested changing those words to: “Give me your tired and your poor who can stand on their own two feet and who will not become a public charge.”

 While refugees and asylum seekers are exempt from the public charge rule, there are important facts to relay and stories to tell as President Trump makes it increasingly difficult for asylum seekers to pursue protection in the U.S. and considers shutting down refugee admissions in FY 2020.
 Both of the above narratives ignore a more important third narrative about immigrants: they are not just victims who need our help; they are peers who aid in our country’s well-being.
 We see this daily in our work helping refugees and asylum seekers while running the International Institute of New England (IINE) and directing Northeastern University’s Immigrant Justice Clinic (IJC).
 Statistics show that immigrants strengthen, rather than harm, our economy.
 According to the Small Business Administration, 18% of all small business owners are immigrants.
-In fact, immigrants are 30% more likely to start a business than non-immigrants, and.
-According to the Pew Research Center, as our population ages and fewer people have children, the U.S. workforce would be shrinking, if not for immigrants, instead of expanding.
+In fact, immigrants are 30% more likely to start a business than non-immigrants, and according to the Pew Research Center, as our population ages and fewer people have children, the U.S. workforce would be shrinking, if not for immigrants, instead of expanding.
 As this report from the National Immigration Forum details, refugees are an “overwhelming positive fiscal contributors,” because they “extend the solvency of important programs like Social Security and Medicare while countering the aging of the U.S. workforce.”

 The story of Kabagambe Bamunoba is illustrative of these statistics.
 Kabagambe arrived in Lowell, Massachusetts in 2009 from a refugee camp in Uganda.
 IINE, a federally monitored refugee resettlement agency, welcomed him, his wife, and children at the airport, placed them in housing, enrolled the family in a healthcare plan and English classes, and helped Kabagambe find his first job.
 In the summer of 2012, he landed a job at a Brooks Brothers-owned manufacturing plant where he continues to work alongside hundreds of other people who were born outside of the U.S. Kabagambe receives exemplary performance ratings at work and is the kind of employee any company would love to hire.
 He is a homeowner and taxpayer, two of his children are college graduates, two are attending public schools, and his family are proud members of the Lowell community, a city whose population growth has been fueled almost entirely by immigrants.